psmoveservice/psmove-ue4/README.md

 If you're still having trouble, try reading [this link](https://github.com/cboulay/psmoveapi/blob/master/WINDOWS_EXTRA)

 Once paired and connected, run `test_tracker` to verify that the camera and controller are working properly.
+If you find that test_tracker seems to start (i.e., the red LED turns on) but does not progress after that point, then you may have to try again with the camera in a different USB port.
+If you've tried every USB port and it still doesn't work, then try uninstalling the libusb driver (in Control Panel, right click on the device and uninstall.
+Be sure to check the box that says "Delete driver files.") then reinstall (using Zadig) with the WinUSB version of the driver (maybe reboot?) and try all the ports again.

 Then run `magnetometer_calibration` to calibrate the magnetometer.

 # Install